davidjeck/javanotes9/javanotes8/README-running-the-examples.txt

 ---- MAKE EXECUTABLE JAR FILES -----

-If you find it easier to run programs by double-clicking, you can can use executable jar files to run the examples, but you need to create them.
+If you find it easier to run programs by double-clicking, you can use executable jar files to run the examples, but you need to create the jar files.

 If you are running Mac or Linux, just open a Terminal window and change into the "sources" directory.
 Run the script named "make-jar-files.sh."